 State tax laws can be complicated.
 A few will even make you say “hmm…” For example, did you know that Hawaii charges a 4% excise tax on tourist weddings?
 Here are 8 of the most interesting state tax laws you’ll find in the US.

 According to state laws, anyone who grows, buys, sells, or handles wild blueberries pays three quarters of a cent per pound for tax.
 The $1.5 million in revenue from this tax has been used for research and educational programs to improve the crop’s growth.

 If you are into gardening in Hawaii, you can deduct up to $3,000 for maintaining your trees.
 To qualify, the tree must have historical and cultural significance.
 The state has over 1,000 “exceptional trees.”

-Since 2004, all households get charged an extra $2.50 to their monthly water bill.
+Since 2004, all households get charged an extra $2.50 on their monthly water bill.
 The tax has produced over $370 million since 2004.
 The extra money has helped the state develop better technological processes for making water cleaner.

 It’s no secret that Arkansas is prone to extreme weather.
 Consequently, if you pay taxes in Arkansas and your new or “new to you” vehicle is severely damaged in a catastrophic event, you could be entitled to a sales tax credit from the state.

 South Carolina’s “Premarital Counseling Credit”

 If you plan on getting married in South Carolina, you are eligible for a $50 credit for receiving pre-marital counseling.
 You are eligible for the credit as long as the counseling is done by a certified clergy member and you receive a marriage license during that year.